ckrez/it358-chn/docs/configuring_cif.md

 sudo apt install python-pip -y && sudo pip install 'cifsdk>=3.0.0,<4.0'
 ```

-Next you need to create a new file, `/home/ubuntu/.cif.yml`, with the following contents:
+Next you need to create a new file, `/home/ubuntu/.cif.yml`, with the following contents.
+Remember to use either nano
+ or vim to create this file:

 ```yaml
 token: <same value as CIF_TOKEN>